MBA - Academics - Concentrations

 The marketing concentration prepares students for careers in marketing by helping them understand how to manage customer relationships (e.g. in consumer packaged goods, consumer durables, consumer services, consulting firms, Not for Profits (NFPs), industrial goods and technology products).
 Through this series of courses, students will gain insight into how customer-based marketing decisions can create loyal, engaged customers.

 This MBA concentration area is intended to immerse students in the consulting process and to help them identify and deepen the skill sets necessary for success in that role.

 Supply Chain Management

 This concentration gives students additional grounding in operations management concepts, develops in-depth knowledge of general management-associated supply chain management concepts and principles and builds strength in related cross-functional skills.

 Faculty contact: Doug Thomas

 Theme Track Concentrations

-This business analytics concentration will prepare students to participate in organizations that make abundant use of data, quantitative or mathematical techniques as part of their business processes.
-It is a more general version of the Market Analytics concentration.
-Completion of this concentration can be a useful signal to potential employers of the analytic and quantitative abilities of the student.
+The Business Analytics concentration will prepare students to participate in organizations that make abundant use of data/quantitative/mathematical techniques ("data science") as part of the their business processes.
+We expect completion of this concentration to be a useful signal to potential employers of the analytic and quantitative abilities of the student.